-The Maxxis Ardent is billed as an all purpose trail tire.
-It features ramped knobs in the center of the tred to minimize rolling resistance and larger, more squared off knobs on the side for cornering traction.
-It is available in a EXO casing for extra side wall protection.
-I actually made an aesthetic choice with the sidewalls for my tires and went with the Maxxis Skinwalls to compliment my blacked out StumpJumper.
+The Maxxis Ardent is billed as an all-purpose trail tire.
+It features ramped knobs in the center of the tred to minimize rolling resistance and larger, more squared-off knobs on the side for cornering traction.
+It is available in an EXO casing for extra side wall protection.
+I actually made an aesthetic choice with the sidewalls for my tires and went with the Maxxis Skinwalls to compliment my blacked-out StumpJumper.
 These skinwalls did come with the EXO casing as well.

 The 29mm inner rim width also gave the tires a nice shape.
 I’m not one to pull out calipers and measure exact widths of knobs etc, because I think feel is way more important than dimensions.
 But, just eyeing it up I’d say these probably come it at less than the advertised 2.4″ width.